bshoshany/thread-pool/README.md

 ```

 Please note that the [companion paper on arXiv](https://arxiv.org/abs/2105.00613) is updated infrequently.
 The paper is intended to facilitate discovery of the package by scientists who may find it useful for scientific computing purposes and to allow citing the package in scientific research, but most users should read the `README.md` file on [the GitHub repository](https://github.com/bshoshany/thread-pool) instead, as it is guaranteed to always be up to date.

+### Learning more about C++

+Beginner C++ programmers may be interested in [my lecture notes](https://baraksh.com/CSE701/notes.php) for a course taught at McMaster University, which teach modern C and C++ from scratch, including some of the advanced techniques and programming practices used in developing this library.